The Malaysian model shares some of her personal eco-friendly practices and zero-waste tips which you can easily adapt into your daily life.

 So everyone freaked out yday on the final call to halt the climate catastrophe coming out of the IPCC.
 So many FB shares.
 So many exclaims on both sides of how we must “do something” or a lot of effort spent crafting reasons on why it’s too hard to do anything.
 Why are we wasting our energy arguing on one side or the other?
 If you’re not part of the solution, you’re part of the problem.
 I’m part of the problem too because I exist, I consume, but I want to lessen my impact in every way that I can.
 Like eating this fantastic vegan burger instead of a poor cow burger.
 We are both problem and solution, just work on being less of the former and more of the latter ❤️ Good luck, I hope the news scared everyone enough to try a little harder, I completely believe you can and it’s so much easier than you think it is 🙂 trust me . #lowwaste #makegreenmainstream #zerowaste #wasteless #refusereducereuserecycle #saynotosingleuseplastic #vegan #vegetarian #meatless #environment

 Avoiding meat and dairy is the single biggest thing you can do to reduce your impact.
 I am meatless in my diet for both ethical and environmental reasons.
-A meat-free and dairy-free diet is much healthier anyway, so it’s a big win on all ends.
+A meat-free and dairy-free diet are much healthier anyway, so it’s a big win on all ends.
 Try going meatless for a meal, do #MeatlessMonday challenges and explore the really great vegan and vegetarian food that we have here in Malaysia.
 My favourites are Sala (Hartamas), The Ganga Cafe (Bangsar), Kind Kones (Vegan ice-cream, 3 outlets) and any Indian restaurant with a vegetable spread.

 Some examples of simple actions I take: